Inside a Plumber’s Van: Maintenance Tips and Best Practices for Plumbing Van Setup

 — Georg Efird, Blue Planet Plumbing

-"The most impactful thing we’ve implemented so far is a rewards programs.
+"The most impactful thing we’ve implemented so far is a rewards program.
 Techs earn points for truck cleanliness (Is it properly stocked?
-Is it clean?
-Is not covered in mud?).
+Is it clean?).
 They can exchange their points for gift cards, cash, a day off work, or even a vacation.
 Our techs can accumulate these points month-over-month and can get even more points for stuff such as: being on time, improved efficiency, higher sales, positive reviews, and more.
-This rewards program even incentivizes techs who do installs… and those types of trucks get very dirty!"
+This rewards program even incentivizes techs who do installs… and those types of trucks get very dirty!

 "We also use Fleetio to maintain our trucks’ oil changes, tire rotations, maintenance, tags/renewals, and inspections.
 You even get alerts when it’s done!"